ktonal/h5mapper/README.md

 in ``h5mapper/examples`` you'll find for now
 - a train script with data, checkpoints and logs in `dataset_and_logs.py`
-- two click command-lines for making image- and soundbanks
 - a script for benchmarking batch-loading times of different options

 ### Development